-Many travelers ask about the weather and climate conditions in Bhutan, credit card facilities, money use, accepted currencies, travel insurance, tobacco rules, Indian Rupee note issues, etc etc. All these and more questions are answered , and if what we have on our website is not enough then do contact us via email and we will reply immediately.
+Many travelers ask about the weather and climate conditions in Bhutan, credit card facilities, money use, accepted currencies, travel insurance, tobacco rules, Indian Rupee note issues, etc etc. All these and more questions are answered , but if what we have on our website is not enough then do contact us via email and we will reply immediately.

 – LOCAL SAFETY ADVICE: